Martyn’s Law and Lone Worker Safety: What Organisations Need to Know

 “Martyn’s Law isn’t going to stop terrorism, but … making sure venues are doing all they can to keep people safe…”

-5 Steps to Compliance with Protect Duty
+5 Steps to Compliance with Martyn's Law

 1. Carry Out Venue & Lone Worker Risk Assessments